rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

     cd ~/Desktop/hmp_metagenomics

-Change to this directory so we can explore the files in more details:

-    cd hmp_metagenomics

-Using your unix skills attempt to answer the following questions.
+The tutorial data consists of a "map file" containing information about each of the samples called **hmp_map.txt**, along with the sequence data for each sample being contained within a separate fastq file within the directory **fastq**.

-Remember you can view the contents of a file using 'less' (type q to quit out of the program).
-For example,
+Lets take a look at the **hmp_map.txt** using _less_ (type q to quit out of the program when done)

     less hmp_map.txt